We plan, we develop and we run training

 We work to understand your organisation’s unique needs.
 If there are any professional development gaps within your team, we’re here to help plan programs and training that work for you, and to provide practical support and real impact.
 Click the link below for any suggestions.

-If we can’t offer training in house, we engage with external facilitators and experts to deliver and run our programs and training models.
-All of what we develop is designed to support case and support workers, coordinators, managers, volunteers, and frontline staff within the not-for-profit (NFP) sector.
+If we can’t offer training in house, we engage with external facilitators and experts to deliver and run programs and training models.
+Everything we develop is designed to support social services leaders and staff including case and support workers, coordinators, managers, volunteers, and frontline staff in the not-for-profit (NFP) sector.

 Our Latest Training